-Plaques: Under one of the windows is a brass plaque with the Royal Artillery insignia and the Sillem family crest:

-"Ad Majorem Die Gloriam" [To the greater glory of God].
+Augustus Sillem: Lady Chapel South Wall.
+Plaque with the Royal Artillery insignia and the Sillem family crest: "Ad Majorem Die Gloriam" [To the greater glory of God].
 "In dear memory of Augustus Charles Herman Sillem.
 'A' Batt.
-52nd Brigade R.F.A.
+52nd Brigade RF.A.
 Well beloved eldest son of Herman and Lucy Sillem of this parish.
 Killed in action 18 July 1916 in Delville Wood, Picardy, France.
 In the 29th year of his age.
 May he rest in peace."

-The Parish Magazine of September 1916:

-"Until he went to Chile in 1910, Sec.
+The Parish Magazine of September 1916: "Until he went to Chile in 1910, Sec.
 Lt.
 Sillem was one of our regular worshippers, and we trust it will bring some consolation to his Parents to feel that he lived an honourable life and died a hero's death."

-The back of the Choir stalls includes a tablet in memory of George Lanyon.

-The Parish Magazine of December 1922:
+George Lanyon: The back of the Choir stalls.
+The Parish Magazine, December 1922:

 "As Server at the Altar, Teacher in Sunday School, Choir Member, Assistant Organist, Guildsman, Missionary Worker and Lay Reader - all was done devotedly and with great singleness of aim....
 A devout Evangelical Catholic, he loved his religion with all his heart and practiced it with great fervour.
 His confessions and Communions were always thoroughly prepared and made with extreme regularity.
 He embraced every opportunity for private prayer and meditation and never missed an opportunity of doing any little corporal work of mercy that came his way."
+East Window: Dedicated on 4 May 1913, the work of James Powell and Sons, showing Mary holding up Christ to be worshipped by the shepherds and wise men.